vorakl/vorakl.github.io/src/content/articles/engineering.rst

 With the coming of the Industrial Age (approx. 1760-1950), an agricultural society transitioned to an economy, based primarily on massive industrial production.
-It was the time of the rise of specialized educational centers, where people could get deep knowledge in many different fields of scienc and became either scientists or engineers.
+It was the time of the rise of specialized educational centers, where people could get deep knowledge in many different fields of science and became either scientists or engineers.

 |